nealcrook/nascom/nascom4/PolyDos/README.md

 16Mbytes but the directory size limits the number of files on a disk so there is no point making the disk over-large.

-I'm going to set the disk size to 512Kbytes ie 2048 sectors.
+Set the disk size to 512Kbytes ie 2048 sectors.

 To avoid having to pack 256-byte PolyDos sectors into 512byte SDcard sectors (read/modify/write cycles) each Polydos sector uses the first half of an SDcard